VinV7/End-To-End-Machine-Learning-Project/README.md

 ### Original (V1)

-- Change in analyses done in 01_data_exploration.ipynb and data_preprocessing.py, more conclusions and plots
 - Utilizes Flask as the API
 - The JSON Formatting is still only using Curly Brackets | {} |